Primary care: “I don’t continue like this. I can’t take good care of my patients ”| Society

 The feeling of not doing the job well is one of those that causes the most distress and is repeated by several doctors consulted.
 It is also the case of Arturo Arenas: “The physical issue is bad, but the emotional issue is worse, because you have the feeling that you are not doing it well, you are not serving people properly, you could do many more things.
 For example, I have an ultrasound machine in my office, which can solve a lot of problems, but there are days when I can’t even plug it in because you lose 20 minutes per patient.
 We are doing a minimum medicine, to get out of trouble.
 And you end the day thinking: ‘My God, how bad I have done.’

 These doctors see the youngest and understand that many of them go to other countries to charge more money and practice better medicine.
 “Most of them are not going for the money, but for the latter.
-And because of a huge job insecurity, ”says Jorge Curiel, Secretary of Occupational Health of the Spanish Council of Medical Unions.
-Not reinforcing the Primary is “short-term and counterproductive”, in his opinion, since it is the cheapest and most effective assistance to prevent diseases.
+And because of an enormous job insecurity, ”says Jorge Curiel, Secretary of Occupational Health of the Spanish Confederation of Medical Unions.
+Not reinforcing the primary is “short-term and counterproductive”, in his opinion, since it is the cheapest and most effective assistance to prevent diseases.
 “When someone goes to the hospital, the system is going to be much more expensive because it starts with a series of tests and very expensive care.
-Many could be avoided in Primary, but with these conditions it is difficult ”, he concludes.
+Many could be avoided in primary school, but with these conditions it is difficult ”, he concludes.